 Scarves or sarongs – I never leave home without at least one dressier scarf as well as a sarong as they are completely invaluable when you travel.
 They are multi-purpose as they can be used to dress up an outfit, cover your knees or shoulders for modesty, keep you warm in heavily air-conditioned rooms and planes, perfect for beach cover-ups and blankets, and they totally change an outfit.

 Accessories – Jewelry and accessories are a great way to dress up an outfit, but please leave your expensive stuff at home.
-If you can’t bare to part with it, don’t bring it with you.
-Most accessories don’t take up much space and they take an outfit to the next level – long necklaces, chunky bracelet and a pair of earrings are my go-to accessories.
+If you can’t bear to part with it, don’t bring it with you.
+Most accessories don’t take up much space and they take an outfit to the next level – long necklaces, chunky bracelets, and a pair of earrings are my go-to accessories.

 3. PACKING TIPS FOR LONG TRIPS:

 I often travel anywhere from 2 to 8 weeks at a time and it seems that no matter how much I travel, I always stress-out when packing.

 A few things I’ve learned along the way.
 Roll your clothes.
 You can fit way more into your bag if you roll versus folding.
 Packing cubes and Zip-lock bags are also excellent helpers for packing.

 Don’t leave packing until the last minute, especially if you are going on a long trip.
 To be honest, you basically need the same amount of clothing for a one-week trip as you do for a multi-week journey.
 I suggest laying everything out on your bed to think about it for a bit.
 Mull it over.
 What do you like wearing?
 What clothes go together (colours, patterns, materials)?
 Leave out the items that don’t match with anything else.